BlueGrizzliBear/cub3D/README.md

 ## Context

 This project was done as part of 42's Software Engineer program.
+Project was passed the 28th February 2020.

 ## Configuration